LittleBoxOfSunshine/Deduplicator/README.md

 # Deduplicator
-Simple tool for safely and efficiently deal with duplicate local files
+Simple tool to safely and efficiently remove duplicate files from a local filesystem

 Requires boost::filesystem to build